tenglina/tenglina/README.md

 ## Hii 👋, I'm Nandini

-I am a Machine Learning Engineer.
-I am part of the Machine Learning and Algorithms team at Gentex, and I'm working on designing and optimizing Neural Networks for Driver Monitoring Systems.
-I port ML models onto hardware and perform runtime optimizations like quantization to minimize inference time while maintaining accuracy.
-I also perform hardware acceleration where appropriate - for instance -- the pre and post-processing steps of the models to reduce latency.

 I am broadly interested in working in all things machine intelligence.
-I'm currently focusing on developing Machine Learning models that can run on compute-constrained devices, like mobile phones, tablets, and smart glasses.
+I'm currently focusing on Machine Learning models that can run on compute-constrained devices, like mobile phones, tablets, and smart glasses.

+Previously, I worked on porting Deeplearning models for driver monitoring onto hardware.
+I implemented runtime optimizations such as quantization and pruning.
+I also accelerated parts of the algorithm to take advantage of the architecture of specific accelerators.

 At university, I was a research assistant at The Secure and Intelligent Things Lab, and working on the security of Autonomous Vehicles.
 I explored various methods of generating Adversarial Examples using DNNs, that fool state-of-the-art object detection models including those part of the YOLO family, in Autonomous driving scenarios.